Are you avoiding LinkedIn because you can’t see the value of using it to grow your writing business?

 Here is an example of a writer who uses his banner space to simply and quickly tell people what type of writing he does.

-Just adding those seven words on a plain, lightly coloured background makes his profile stand out about a thousand times more than the one I showed you above.
-But remember the old marketing adage ... "sell benefits, not features"?
+Just adding those few words on a plain, coloured background makes his profile stand out about a thousand times more than the one I showed you above.
+But remember the old marketing adage … “sell benefits, not features”?

-Here is an example of a writer who has maximised the banner space to tell people what benefits they will get from using this person's services.
-Plus there's the "official judge" stamp which adds an element of trust and authority to the banner.
+Here is an example of a marketer who has maximised the banner space to tell people what benefits they will get from using this person’s services.
+Plus he’s listed clients which adds an element of trust and authority to the banner.

 You’ll want to play around with different banner ideas and how they fit in with your headshot (which is always a circle) and even try those ideas out to see which ones are best at getting people’s attention.